On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Conclusion

 We have studied which SCFs satisfy strategyproofness according to Kelly's preference extension and obtained results for three broad classes of SCFs.
 A common theme of our results is that strategyproofness entails that potentially ``bad'' alternatives need to be chosen.
-In particular, we have shown that \emph{(i)} every strategyproof rank-based SCF returns a Pareto-dominated alternative in at least one profile, \emph{(ii)} every strategyproof support-based SCF that satisfies Pareto-optimality returns at least one most preferred alternative of every voter, and \emph{(iii)} every strategyproof non-imposing SCF returns a Condorcet loser in at least one profile.
-These results only leave room for rather indecisive strategyproof SCFs such as the Pareto rule, the omninomination rule, the SCF that returns all top-ranked alternatives that are Pareto-optimal, or the SCF that returns all alternatives except Condorcet losers.
+In particular, we have shown that \emph{(i)} every strategyproof rank-based SCF returns a Pareto-dominated alternative in at least one profile, \emph{(ii)} every strategyproof support-based SCF that satisfies Pareto-optimality returns at least one most preferred alternative of every voter, and \emph{(iii)} every strategyproof non-imposing SCF returns the Condorcet loser in at least one profile.
+All of these impossibilities rely on general insights about decisive, nominating, and vetoing groups of voters for strategyproof SCFs.
+Taken together, our results show that there is only room for rather indecisive strategyproof SCFs such as the Pareto rule, the omninomination rule, the SCF that returns all top-ranked alternatives that are Pareto-optimal, or the SCF that returns all alternatives except Condorcet losers.
+Furthermore, since we require sufficiently weak axioms, our results directly extend to randomized social choice and we therefore derive three impossibilities as corollaries for this setting.